Docs

 Overview

 Forewarn watches public web pages — competitor pricing, product changelogs, news, regulatory docs, anything — and tells you in one sentence when something meaningful ships.
-You add URLs, Forewarn renders and extracts them on a schedule, diffs them against the previous snapshot, and sends the summary to email or Slack.
+You add URLs, Forewarn renders and extracts them on a schedule, diffs them against the previous snapshot, and emails you a summary.
+Slack delivery is in the works.

 The explicit goal is to be ignorable: quiet when nothing matters, loud exactly when something does.